Robert W. Service: Dawson City cabin

 From 1909 to 1912, Robert Service lived in a small two-room cabin on Eighth Avenue, which he rented from Edna Clarke in Dawson City.
 His prosperity allowed him the luxury of a telephone.
 Service eventually decided he could not return to Dawson, as it would not be as he remembered it.
 He wrote in his autobiography:

 "Only yesterday an airline offered to fly me up there in two days, and I refused.
 It would have saddened me to see dust and rust where once hummed a rousing town; hundreds where were thousands; tumbledown cabins, mouldering warehouses."

-After Service left for Europe, the Imperial Order of the Daughters of the Empire (I.O.D.E.) took care of the cabin until 1971, preserving it.
+After Service left for Europe, the Imperial Order Daughters of the Empire (I.O.D.E.) took care of the cabin until 1971, preserving it.
 In 1971 it was taken over by Parks Canada, which maintains it, including its sod roof, as a tourist attraction.

 Irish-born actor Tom Byrne created The Robert Service Show, which was presented in the front yard of the cabin, starting in 1978.
 This was very popular with summer visitors and set the standard for Robert Service recitations.
 Byrne discontinued the show at the cabin in 1995, moving it to a Front Street storefront.
 Since 2004 the show has been held at the Westmark Hotel in Dawson City during the summer months.
 Byrne later retired, and died in 2019.

 At the Service Cabin, local Dawson entertainers dressed in period costumes and employed by Parks Canada offer biographical information and recite Service's poetry for visitors.